CurielGuilherme/CurielGuilherme/README.md

 - ⌨️ The programming languages I know are: SQL, JAVA, C, JavaScript, Python, and PHP, as well as HTML and CSS;

-- 🧙‍♂️ Some hobbies: creating stories, vexillology, learning new languages, playing video games and board games, reading, working out, watching movies and series, and consuming pop culture.
+- 🧙‍♂️ Some hobbies: creating stories, vexillology, learning new languages, playing video games and board games, reading, photograph, working out, watching movies and series, and consuming pop culture.

   **Live long and prosper! 🖖**